 For Stunning Scenery

-Spanning around 109²km and 10km from Šibenik is the national park KRKA.
-Named after the river KRKA flowing through it, as well as being breathtakingly beautiful, the park is home to over 800 different types of plants, 200 types of birds, 18 types of bat and many amphibians and reptiles.
+Spanning around 109²km and just 10km from Šibenik is the national park KRKA, named after the river KRKA flowing through it.
+As well as being breathtakingly beautiful, the park is home to over 800 different types of plant, 200 different bird species, 18 types of bat and many amphibians and reptiles.
 You’ll also find one of Croatia’s most recognisable sights, the awe-inspiring, Skradinski Buk, a collection of 17 waterfalls which open up onto a wide pool, which come the summer is a prime swimming spot.
 Get there from Šibenik by heading to the town Skradin just outside the park and then catching the ferry up towards the waterfall.
 If you can prise yourself off the beach for one day, then we highly recommend the park.

 Where: Lozovac, Croatia